Teyras/MT/text/chapters/240_scheduling_evaluation.md

 `common_short` jobs in a 1:1 ratio with a 100ms average delay.
 It is executed on a set of 4 identical workers.
 The other workload is called `long+short` and contains `common_short` and `common_long` jobs in a 4:1 ratio with a 100ms mean delay.
 We use 40 identical worker machines to execute this workload.
+The ratio of the job types is a tunable parameter that carries no particular meaning.

 This kind of workloads aims to test whether the load is distributed evenly among the workers.
 If not, we should observe a longer makespan.